Novel-sp/Conda-snakemake-setup/README.md

 ### The Engine for NOSE: Why Snakemake?
 NOSE operates on the logic of a DAG (Directed Acyclic Graph).
 Here is why that matters for your data:

-• Directed: Logic flows sequentially; downstream analytical modules (e.g., Metabolic Mapping) are automatically triggered upon the successful generation of upstream dependencies.
+• Directed: Logic flows sequentially; downstream analytical modules (e.g., Metabolic Mapping) are automatically triggered upon the successful generation of upstream dependencies.<br>
-• Acyclic: The pipeline architecture prevents circular dependencies, ensuring a deterministic path from input (FASTA) to output (CSV/TSV).
+• Acyclic: The pipeline architecture prevents circular dependencies, ensuring a deterministic path from input (FASTA) to output (CSV/TSV).<br>
-• Graph-Based: Every rule represents a discrete computational node, allowing for granular error tracking and partial workflow resumption.
+• Graph-Based: Every rule represents a discrete computational node, allowing for granular error tracking and partial workflow resumption.<br>

 ### Prerequisites
 #### Computational Prerequisites